Defer a Work Order

 • New facility

-• Here you can select a different facility if you want to transfer the job.
-Set as default is the same facility.
+You can select a different facility to transfer the job.
+The default value is the same facility.

 • New start date

-• New start date can be specified for non-scheduled services.
+You can specify a new start date for non-scheduled services.

-• If the service is scheduled, you are not allowed to edit the start date, instead the next due meter value and current meter value is displayed.
-In this case the new planned WO is created with the same due meter values as it had originally.
-If you want to edit the start date you must use the concession functionality from 'Work Request.
-Open' (MOS170) after you have finished your deferral or transferral.
+If the service is scheduled, you cannot edit the start date.
+Instead, the next due meter value and current meter value are displayed.
+In this case, the new planned WO is created with the same due meter values as originally defined.
+To edit the start date, you must use the concession functionality in 'Work Request.
+Open' (MOS170) after completing the deferral or transfer.

 • Transaction reason

-• Select a transaction reason which updates (MOS180) so you get a history of the reason for the deferral or transferral.
+Select a transaction reason which updates (MOS180) to get a history of the reason for the deferral or transfer.

 • Keep reference order

-• To keep the same MCO reference on the new planned order, this check box must be selected.
-If this is selected there will be no update of the MCO line status.
+Select this check box to keep the same MCO reference on the new planned order.
+When the check box is selected, the MCO line status is not updated.

-• If not selected, the reference order fields on the new planned WO are cleared, but the schedule number remains to specify which MCO it was deferred or transferred from.
-This is only applicable if 'Work Order Type.
-Open' (MOS120) has parameter 40 set to '2'.
+When the check box is not selected, the reference order fields on the new planned WO are cleared.
+The scheduled number remains to specify which MCO it is deferred or transferred from.
+This behavior applies only when parameter 40 in 'Work Order Type.
+Open' (MOS120) is set to '2'.

 • Redo performed work

-• This check box is used to determine whether already performed operations and reported material lines should be copied to the new planned WO.
-If selected, operations in status equal to or higher than 89, including connected material lines, are also copied.
+Use this check box to determine whether already performed operations and reported material lines are copied to the new planned WO.
+When selected, operations with status 89 or higher, including connected material lines, are copied.
 Negative material lines (returns) are not copied.

 • Automatic release

-• If this check box is selected the status on the new planned WO is set to 60, which means that it is released directly into a new WO.
-This overrides the planning policy connected to the service in 'Service.
+When this check box is selected, the status of the new planned WO is set to 60, and the WO is released directly as a new WO.
+This setting overrides the planning policy connected to the service in 'Service.
 Open' (MOS300).

-3. When you click next in 'Service.
-Defer' (MOS189) some verifications are made to see if the job can be done in the new facility.
-If there is only one service on one WO and there are no problems, the job will be deferred or transferred accordingly.
+3. When you click Next in 'Service.
+Defer' (MOS189), some verifications are performed to determine whether the job can be completed in the new facility.
+If only one service exists on the WO and no issues are detected, the job is deferred or transferred accordingly.

 4. If there are more than one service on one or several WOs, 'Work Order Details.
 Defer' (MOS032) is displayed.

-Here you can select one or several services that you want to defer or transfer.
-You also receive warning messages if the service does not exist on the new or consolidated facility, if the cross reference to work centers are not defined for the new facility, if material does not exist in the new warehouse, or if the reference order does not exist.
+You can select one or several services to defer or transfer.
+Warning messages are displayed if the service does not exist in the new or consolidated facility, if the cross reference to work centers are not defined for the new facility, if material does not exist in the new warehouse, or if the reference order does not exist.

-5. When one or several services are selected you use the transfer button to do the deferral or transferral.
+5. When one or several services are selected, use the Transfer button to defer or transfer.

 Limitations

 The new planned WO is always based on the old WO to retain any manual changes.
-This may be an issue if the service has been revised after the WO was created.
-The new planned WO will be on the old revision.
-However, if the service is scheduled, SRP will recognize the change and replace it with the new revision.
-In that case it is created in the planning facility even if it was transferred to another facility.
-In this scenario 'Work Request.
-Transfer' (MOS196) must be used.
+This is an issue if the service is revised after the WO is created.
+The new planned WO is on the old revision.
+However, if the service is scheduled, the change is recognized by SRP and replaced with the new revision.
+In this case, the WO is created in the planning facility, even if it is transferred to another facility.
+In this scenario, 'Work Request.
+Transfer' (MOS196) is used.